 - Dry mouth: If you have dry mouth, you do not produce enough saliva.
 Patients with dry mouth are more prone to gum infection because saliva washes away bacteria.

 Treatments for Gum Disease

 There are a variety of common treatments we may recommend to treat gingivitis and periodontitis.

 - Antibacterial Rinses: Antibacterial rinses are best for patients in the early stages of gum disease.
 These rinses can stop the spread of infection and stop gum inflammation and irritation.

-- Scaling and Root Planing: Both of these treatment methods are used in tandem to clean the gums.
+- Scaling and Root Planing: Dentists use both of these treatment methods in tandem to clean the gums.
 Scaling scrapes away plaque and tartar build-up from above and below the gum line.
-Root planing removes the infection from the roots and also smooths them down so they can reattach to teeth.
+Root planing removes the infection from the roots and also smooths them down so they can naturally reattach to teeth.

 - Laser Dentistry: Dental lasers use light and heat to remove gum infection.
 Laser dentistry can recontour the gums.